-Direct glue down carpet is preferred.
+Direct Pressure sensitive glue down carpet is acceptable.
 Quality and style of carpet is to be selected to meet the service requirements of the area.
-Minimum requirements:
+Minimum requirements: Commercial glue down carpet tiles are preferred.

 Performance Requirements:

 No edge ravel, at edge or seams under normal use for the life of carpet.